 Inefficient central air conditioning systems make it difficult to achieve optimal indoor comfort and cause energy bills to soar.
 Like most homeowners, you’d probably like to stay cool and comfortable throughout the summer without breaking the bank.
 Even if your AC service Mesa was functioning efficiently a few years ago, that may no longer be the case.
 Fortunately, you don’t have to put up with it.

 How can you tell for sure whether or not your air conditioning system is functioning efficiently?
 There are a few telltale signs that should clue you in to a problem:

-•Uneven Cooling – Do you tend to prefer hanging out in one particular room or part of the home because it seems to stay a lot cooler?
+- Uneven Cooling – Do you tend to prefer hanging out in one particular room or part of the home because it seems to stay a lot cooler?
 Are there rooms in your home that don’t seem to get cool at all?
 Uneven cooling is a clear sign of inefficient AC operation.
-It’s true that direct sunlight and second-story areas tend to be warmer than other parts of the home, an efficient air conditioning system should still be able to make them comfortable.
+It’s true that direct sunlight and second-story areas tend to be warmer than other parts of the home, an efficient air conditioning repair Phoenix should still be able to make them comfortable.

 SEER Ratings: Why They Matter

 Noticing that an air conditioning system isn’t operating efficiently is one thing; knowing its actual energy efficiency rating is another.
 The rating that is used to define the energy efficiency of air conditioning systems is known as a SEER rating, or seasonal energy efficiency ratio rating.
 It equals the cooling output of an AC system during a typical season divided by the total energy that it uses in watt-hours.
 The higher the rating, the more efficient the equipment.

 Current SEER Standards